osmandapp/web/main/docs/user/widgets/quick-action.md

 </Tabs>

-In order to use the Quick Action button you need to enable this widget first.
+To use the Quick Action button you need to enable this widget first.

 <!--
-- To open Quick action menu just tap the button.
+- To open the Quick action menu just tap the button.
-- By default the Quick action button will appear on the right corner (above the zoom buttons), but it can be moved to the any part of the screen by long tap it. -->
+- By default, the Quick action button will appear on the right corner (above the zoom buttons), but it can be moved to any part of the screen by long tapping it. -->

 ### Add and Delete Actions